Mikel Arteta: Arsenal boss defiant after comments on Anthony Gordon goal and says it is his 'duty' to defend club

-Mikel Arteta was furious Anthony Gordon's goal for Newcastle against Arsenal was not overturned despite VAR checks; Gunners hoping to bounce back from defeat when they face Sevilla in Champions League Group B on Wednesday
+Mikel Arteta was furious Anthony Gordon's goal for Newcastle against Arsenal was not overturned despite VAR checks; FA have written to manager and Gunners over comments; Arsenal hoping to bounce back from defeat when they face Sevilla in Champions League Group B on Wednesday

 Mikel Arteta says he stands by his comments relating to Anthony Gordon's controversial goal in Arsenal's 1-0 loss to Newcastle, insisting it is his duty to defend his club and players.